LibelDev/libel/README.md

   // (optional) the page link of the label
   // NOTE: deprecated, for backward compatability only url?: string;
-  // the date of the label being added (for future use) date?: number;
+  // (optional) the date of adding the label, in unix time (for future use) date?: number;
   // (optional) the precise source for referring to the reason
   // NOTE: this has replaced the above `url` property